digisixty/digisixty/README.md

 <div align="center">

-Open to freelance work, collaborations, or a decent argument about tabs vs spaces.
+Open to lead/staff roles, consulting, or a decent argument about tabs vs spaces.

 </div>